Pills 'n' Thrills and Bellyaches: Release

 Pills 'n' Thrills and Bellyaches was released on 5 November 1990.
 The cover, done by Central Station Design, consists of American sweet wrappers, with the band's name and the album's title laid on top in cartoon lettering.
-A launch party was held at the London Zoo on the same day.
+Matthew Robertson wrote in his book Factory Records: The Complete Graphic Album (2006) that it blends ephemera from Los Angeles, where the album was recorded, and London, where it was mixed.
+Factory Records paid for Central Station Design to visit Los Angeles for a week while the band was in the midst of recording there in order to gather the materials that would end up on the final artwork.
+These pieces were used in the lettering, while pieces from London were used for the background.
+When the album was issued in the US, later in the month, the artwork was changed because of fears of being sued for copyright infringement.
+A launch party was held at the London Zoo on the same day as its UK release.
 The following week, on 12 November 1990, the band released the video album Call the Cops, which consisted of footage shot on their tour of the US.
-The band promoted Pills 'n' Thrills and Bellyaches with an arena tour in the United Kingdom in November and December 1990, with support from Donovan, who the band had met earlier in the year.
-Happy Mondays started 1991 with appearances at the Great British Music Weekend festival in the UK, and Rock in Rio 2 in Brazil.
+The band promoted Pills 'n' Thrills and Bellyaches with an arena tour in the United Kingdom in November and December 1990, with support from Donovan, whom the band had met earlier in the year.
+Happy Mondays started in 1991 with appearances at the Great British Music Weekend festival in the UK and Rock in Rio 2 in Brazil.
 Both performances were lambasted by audience members; the latter was nearly abandoned due to rain, though the band continued playing despite being told they might get electrocuted.